smgt/flattr/README.md

 ## What needs to be done

-* Add error reporting
+* Add all the Flattr API resources
 * More tests are needed, coverage isn't that good
-* Add all the Flattr API resources

 ## Supported Ruby Versions